dmonteiro84/RAG-chatbot-guardrail/README.md

 - **Hallucinations**: While the guardrails block off-topic responses, they might not catch subtle hallucinations that still mention the allowed topics but with inaccurate information.
 - **Complex Queries**: Highly complex or ambiguous queries might pass through the guardrails without sufficient validation if the product knowledge base lacks depth.
 - **English Only**: Currently, the chatbot only handles English queries and responses.
+- **No context/chat history**: Currently, the chatbot can not remember what the user said before.
+Hence, contextual questions can not be tested.

 ---